Improving Graph Out-of-distribution Generalization Beyond Causality: Methodology

 where $\sigma$ is the sigmoid function.
 Similarly, since $E$ and $\tilde{Y}$ are graph-level embeddings, we need to first expand and replicate them before concatenation with $X$.
 Different from the environment, we represent the graph rationale in the form of node-level representation.
 This is because nodes contribute differently to the rationale and node-level representation can retain the importance of each node to the rationale.

 \textbf{Final classifier.} To implement the final classifier $\mathrm{P}_{\theta_{Y}}$, we jointly leverage environments, graph rationales, and pseudo-labels.
-In order to facilitate nodes to well perceive graph rationales, we perform element-wise fusion between $X$ and $\hat{G}$.
-Specifically, we first map $X$ to latent representations with $\mathrm{Emb}(X) \in \mathbb{R}^{n\times d}$ and then compute $\mathrm{Emb}(X) \odot \hat{G}$.
-After that, we similarly expand $E$ and $\tilde{Y}$ as in \cref{eq:rationale} and concatenate them with $\mathrm{Emb}(X) \odot \hat{G}$.
-The concatenated matrix is taken as the initial feature matrix that is fed into a $L$-layer GNN encoder to generate node embeddings $\mathbf{H}_{Y}^{L}$.
-Since graph rationales are key factors to graph labels, $\mathbf{H}_{Y}^{L}$ is further combined with $\hat{G}$ to memorize rationale information.
-Finally, taking $\mathbf{H}_{Y}^{L}$ and $\hat{G}$ as input, graph labels are predicted by a MLP.
-The overall process is formulated as follows:
+We first use a $L$-layer GNN encoder to generate node embeddings $\mathbf{H}_{Y}^{L}$.
+Then, $\mathbf{H}_{Y}^{L}$ is further combined with $\hat{G}$ to memorize rationale information.
+Finally, we take $\mathbf{H}_{Y}^{L}$ and $\hat{G}$ as input, and use an MLP to predict graph labels.
+Specifically, we have: